ilyakatz/restforce_mock/README.md

 RestforceMock.configure do |config|
   config.schema_file = "spec/fixtures/schema.yml"
-  config.error_on_required = true  # raise error if required field is not set end
+  config.error_on_required = true  # raise error if required field is not set config.required_exclusions = [:LastModifiedById ...] # fields that should not be considered required end
 ```